borela/presentable-handlers/README.md

-Decorator to filter presentable‘s event handlers into their own variable.
+Decorator to filter presentable’s event handlers into their own variable.

 ## Installation